tnm/redweb/README.md

 The current TODO list (patches are welcome):

 * Implement all Redis 2.0 functionality by the time of 2.0 release
-* Add more server-focused functionality
+* Add inline help for each command
+* Add the rest of the general "all keys" functions
 * Option to return values as JSON

 A [blog post](http://philosophyofweb.com/2010/02/redweb-a-web-interface-for-redis/ "blog post") about Redweb, with screenshots.